MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 A Control element contains the following elements:

-1. **Help**: This element is ignored.
+- **Help**: This element is ignored.
 It functions only in Grouping.

-2. **CustomProperties**: This element is not supported.
+- **CustomProperties**: This element is not supported.

-3. **Options**: This element is used only in combination with the **UocDropDownList** or **UocRadioButtonList** Controls.
+- **Options**: This element is used only in combination with the **UocDropDownList** or **UocRadioButtonList** Controls.
 It is not functional with any other Controls.
 See the Options section in this document for the structure of this element.
 See the Individual controls section of this document to see how Options are used by a control.

-4. **Buttons**: This element is used only in combination with the **UocListView** Control.
+- **Buttons**: This element is used only in combination with the **UocListView** Control.
 It is not functional for any other controls.
 For more information, see the UocListView section in this document.

-5. **Properties**: This element is used in all Controls to specify additional behaviors of a Control.
+- **Properties**: This element is used in all Controls to specify additional behaviors of a Control.
 For information about this element, see the Properties section in this document.

-6. **Events**: For the structure of this element, see the Events section earlier in this document.
+- **Events**: For the structure of this element, see the Events section earlier in this document.
 See the Individual controls section of this document to see which events are used in a control.

-A Control element can contain 10 attributes:
+A Control element can contain the following 10 attributes:

-1. **Name**: This is the Name of the control.
+- **Name**: This is the Name of the control.
 The name of a Control must be unique within each panel.
 This is a required, string-type attribute.

-2. **TypeName**: This attribute specifies what type of Control it is.
+- **TypeName**: This attribute specifies what type of Control it is.
 This is a required, string-type attribute.
 See the Individual Controls section in this document for each control name.

-3. **Caption**: You can use this attribute to include a caption for the control.
+- **Caption**: You can use this attribute to include a caption for the control.
 The caption is usually the display name of the data that the control is displaying or inputting.
 You can explicitly specify a value for the caption or bind it with schema attribute display name information.
 The caption appears on the leftmost side of a normal-sized control.
 If a control is spanning the full screen, the caption appears over the control.
 This is an optional, string-type attribute.
 For information about how to bind a data source with an attribute or a property value, see the Properties section.

     The following example shows how a caption can be used explicitly: